 Mobile Phone Reception

 Most cell/mobile phone services work at Lotus Garden (AT&T and Sprint work best).
-We ask that you leave your phones turned off when not making a call.
-The continuous use of smart phones (and tablets and laptops) by many participants puts a severe strain on the bandwidth available to our administrative staff.
+We ask that you leave your phones turned off in the shrine room.
 Thank you.

 Sending and Receiving Mail